Ephraim E. Lisitzky: Work

 Lisitzky is credited with making significant contributions to the representation of marginalized groups in Hebrew literature.
 He is perhaps best known for his epic poem Medurot do'akhot ('Dying Campfires', 1937), written in unrhymed trochaic tetrameter, which is based on Native American legends.
 His collection of poems Be'oholey Kush ('In the Tents of Cush', 1953) draws inspiration from African-American folktales and spirituals.

 In addition to his poetry, Lisitzky also wrote a number of articles on literature and educational matters in the Hebrew press, which were collected in his book, Bi-shevilei ḥayyim ve-sifrut ('In the Paths of Life and Literature', 1961).
 He is also the only American Hebrew poet to have written an autobiography, which was published under the title Eleh toldot Adam ('These Are the Generations of Adam', 1959).
 This was translated into English under the title In the Grip of Cross Currents.

-As an educator at Communal Hebrew School in New Orleans, which he founded, Lisitzky's primary goal was to make his students fluent in spoken and written Hebrew, as he had a profound admiration for the glories of the Hebrew language.
-This he did by immersing his students in Hebrew, speaking only Hebrew, never English, in his classes, and by teaching the Torah both in the original and as translated into other Hebrew words.
-The results were astonishingly successful, as Lisitzky produced, over a succession of generations, a line of phenomenally proficient reciters of the Torah who were hailed as prodigies.
+As an educator at Communal Hebrew School in New Orleans, which he founded, Lisitzky's primary goal was to make his students fluent in spoken and written Hebrew.
+His approach involved total immersion in Hebrew, avoiding any other languages being spoke in his classes, including English.
+He taught the Torah both in the original Hebrew and as translated into other Hebrew words.